STRiDGE/gross-re/README.md

 This project will be my personal entry into the following categories:
 - Docker (including managing the cloud host)
-- Spring Boot (including some new started packs like jpa-data)
+- Spring Boot
+- Spring Data Rest - Including HATEyOAS and HAL
-- AngularJS
+- ~~AngularJS~~  React.js
 - HTML5 (gonna take Bootstrap for a spin)

 For now this is purely a self-serving project.
 The only reason it's on a public repo on Github is because I don't want to pay for a private one.